markymawk/BrawlCratePlugins/README.md

 ## 2.3 Match All StgPosition Nodes
 **Usage:** Right-click any Model Data [100] BRRES inside a stage pac

-Enter a substring of 1:1 reskin stage filenames to copy the given StgPosition to.
+Enter a substring of 1:1 stage filenames, like "\_BF".
+All stage files in the current file's directory will have the selected ModelData BRRES copied to them.
 For stage files with multiple StgPosition nodes, only the top-most one will be overwritten.
 This process is irreversible -- always save backups!

 ## 2.4 Verify ASL (stageslot) File Data